eldex0/KittenCode/README.md

 The KittenCode name, logo, branding, images, and written content are © 2026 eldex0.
 All rights reserved.
 These elements are not licensed under the MIT License and may not be reused without permission.

-KittenCode is not currently claimed as a registered trademark.
-The `®` symbol must not be used unless a valid trademark registration is obtained.